open-component-model/ocm/docs/README.md

-The goal of the Open Component Model is to describe a machine-readable format for software-bill-of-deliveries (SBOD) with the focus on the delivery artefacts.
-Primarily, it does not deal with the content or packages those artefacts are composed of.
-This kind of meta information can be separately attached to described artefacts by labels, separate resources or even by separate components.
+The goal of the Open Component Model is to describe a machine-readable format for software-bill-of-deliveries (SBOD) with the focus on the delivery artifacts.
+Primarily, it does not deal with the content or packages those artifacts are composed of.
+This kind of meta information can be separately attached to described artifacts by labels, separate resources or even by separate components.

-It is a completely technology-agnostic model to describe artefacts and the technical access to their content.
+It is a completely technology-agnostic model to describe artifacts and the technical access to their content.
 Technology-agnostic means:

-- it can describe any artefact regardless of its technology
+- it can describe any artifact regardless of its technology
-- the artefacts can basically be stored using any storage backend technology or repository
+- the artifacts can basically be stored using any storage backend technology or repository
 - the model information can be stored using any storage backend technology or repository

 The only constraint is, that there must be
-- an implementation for accessing artefacts in the desired repository technology and map them to a blob format
+- an implementation for accessing artifacts in the desired repository technology and map them to a blob format
 - and a specification for a [mapping scheme](ocm/interoperability.md) describing how to map the elements